 Bright Lines helped build integrity within myself that has fueled me through my most difficult days.

 Without judgment.
 Without shame.
 With compassion, and with love.

 Connection to my highest and best was an unplanned byproduct of an unaddicted brain.

 These are worthy questions.
-And if we truly want to make rapid progress in creating peace with food, better relationships, deeper love, more empathy, more compassion, and happiness in life… then they are essential questions.
+And if we genuinely want to make rapid progress in creating peace with food, better relationships, more profound love, more empathy, more compassion, and happiness in life then they are essential questions.

 Let’s welcome more stories, share wisdom, and capture truths in words to beautifully infuse with our togetherness.

 But you might be a little skeptical it can work for you.

 It sounds kinda outrageous, this notion of eating whole foods, creates peace and making more joy and having